MJ-AllDay-67/Project_2_Regression/README.md

 ## Repository Structure
 #### Main Page
-    ├── README.md                              <- The top-level README for reviewers of this project ├── housing_exploration.ipynb              <- The data analysis for the housing valuation ├── housing_model.ipynb                    <- The linear regression modelling for the housing valuation ├── Visualizations.ipynb                   <- Additional visuals to detail our findings ├── data
+    ├── README.md                              <- The top-level README for reviewers of this project ├── regression_notebook.ipynb              <- The notebook for the regression analysis ├── data
         ├── kc_house_data.csv                  <- The original dataset used for this project ├── column_names.md                    <- Descriptions of the columns in the kc housing dataset